-When the Multiroom system is turned on, the input selected using the Multiroom menu will be fed to the Multiroom Audio Outputs 3 on the rear panel as well as the A-BUS Connector 4.
-The volume will be as set in the previous selection, although it may also be adjusted using an optional IR sensor and the Zone II remote in the remote location, or the A-BUS keypad, or on the optional audio power amplifier connected to the Multiroom Audio Outputs 4.
+When the Multiroom system is turned on, the input selected using the Multiroom menu will be fed to the Multiroom Audio Outputs 2 on the rear panel as well as the A-BUS Connector 5.
+The volume will be as set in the previous selection, although it may also be adjusted using an optional IR sensor and the Zone II remote in the remote location, or the A-BUS keypad, or on the optional audio power amplifier connected to the Multiroom Audio Outputs 2.

-Although changes to the input source or remote room volume will normally be made using an IR sensor in the remote room that is connected to the DPR, it is also possible to change those settings from the main listening room.
+Although changes to the input source or remote room volume will normally be made using an IR sensor in the remote room that is connected to the AVR, it is also possible to change those settings from the main listening room.
 This is useful for situations where some or all of the remote rooms do not have an IR sensor, or to take control over the remote room without actually being in that room.

-In addition to using the MULTI-ROOM SETUP menu, as shown on the previous page, you may change the source or volume in the remote zone using the remote.
-Press the Multiroom Button on the remote, and when the MULTI ON/OFF message appears in the on-screen display and the Lower Display Line 17, press the Set Button 17 and then press the A/ Navigation Button 15 to toggle past that message to MULTI LEVEL or MULTI INPUT.
+In addition to using the MULTIROOM menu, as shown on the previous page, you may change the source or volume in the remote zone using the remote.
+Press the Multiroom Button on the remote, and when the MULTION/OFF message appears in the on-screen display and the Lower Display Line 12, press the Set Button on and then press the A/Navigation Button to toggle past that message to MULTILEVEL or MULTIINPUT.

-To change the remote room's input source, when MULTIINPUT appears, press the Set Button (→), and then press the △/▼ Navigation Button (→) until the desired input appears in the on-screen display and in the Lower Display Line (→).
+To change the remote room's input source, when MULTIINPUT appears, press the Set Button ♠, and then press the ▲/▼ Navigation Button ♠ until the desired input appears in the on-screen display and in the Lower Display Line 12.
+Remember that only analog or PCM input sources may be selected for use with the Multiroom system.
+Dolby Digital or DTS sources are not available to the Multiroom system.